 If your Android device is short on storage, you'll want to move data to external cards

-With the list open, simply scroll to the app you want to move and tap it.
+With this list open, simply scroll to the app you want to move and tap it.
 You might need to scroll down the next menu until you see storage information.
 The option to move your application to an SD card should appear below this information, however, if it's greyed out, your app is one of those that can't be moved.

 Tapping on this option will show the app as moving'.
-When this is done, that option to move to SD card will now say move to phone.
+When this is done, that option to move to SD card will now say 'Move to Phone'.

 From Android Marshmallow onwards, the operating system allows users to "adopt" an SD card as internal storage.
 This then automatically installs allowed apps to the SD card by default rather than having to manually move data yourself.

-It is important to note that once adopted, the SD card cannot be removed from the phone without affecting the functionality of the device.
+It's important to note that once adopted, the SD card cannot be removed from the phone without affecting the functionality of the device.
 When adopted, the SD card is formatted as a local EXT4 drive, encrypted using 128-bit AES encryption and mounted as part of the system.

-Everything you need to know for a successful transitionDownload now
+Everything you need to know about optimising your cloud operationsWatch now